Skip to content

 This guide takes you to some major temples and house clusters.

-Plough the intricate narrow lanes of Ahmedabad’s old city, the living museum exhibits its rich history of maritime trade convey through its lavish houses.
+Plough the intricate narrow lanes of Ahmedabad’s old city, the living museum exhibits its rich history of maritime trade, conveyed through its lavish houses.
 These houses are either still occupied or locked up today.

 Ahmedabad’s old city consists of 360 pols.
-Pols are clusters of houses made up a small neighborhood.
-Inhabitants are not related to everyone and does not all share the same religions.
+Pols are clusters of houses that make up a small neighborhood.
+Inhabitants are not related to everyone and do not all share the same religion.

-I’d recommend you to book a 2.5 hours tour with Historical Walk if you keen to learn more about the heart of city.
+I’d recommend you to book a 2.5-hour tour with Historical Walk if you’re keen to learn more about the heart of the city.

-Tip: Many of the places of interests are not list on google map.
-Ask anyone they will point you to the direction.
-Some pols connect to main road following small lanes.
+Tip: Many of the places of interest are not listed on Google Maps.
+Ask anyone, they will point you in the direction.
+Some pols connect to the main road following small lanes.
 You will derail your plan.

-Astapad Jain Derasar (10) erected in a dense Doshiwada Ni Pol (9) in 19th century.
-Its highly ornamented carvings is stunning.
-On the right corner of this block, a 180 years old Harkunvar Baa Ni Haveli features unique Indo-Chinese elements – dragon ornaments.
-With 60 rooms makes it the largest haveli in the old city.
+Astapad Jain Derasar (10) erected in a dense Doshiwada Ni Pol (9) in the 19th century.
+Its highly ornamented carvings are stunning.
+On the right corner of this block, a 180-year-old Harkunvar Baa Ni Haveli features unique Indo-Chinese elements – dragon ornaments.
+With 60 rooms, it makes it the largest haveli in the old city.
 I just stared at the balcony.

 I already lost myself here.
 Get some snacks and tea!

 I walked to Chaumukhji Ni Pol for Dodhia Haveli , which has converted to a guesthouse now.
-The entrances pillars and the splendid motifs carving worth to walk here.
+The entrance pillars and the splendid motifs carving are worth walking here.
 Some famous Jain temples on this walk including Shantinath Jain Derasar and Ajitnath Bhagwan Jain Derasar

-Maybe you think that have to go to Adalaji to see the stepwell.
+Maybe you think you have to go to Adalaji to see the stepwell.
 Amritavarishini Vav is on Ghandi Road, 1km from Chaumukhji Ni Pol.

 My final destination is Shree Swaminarayan Mandir Kalupur .
 Noorani Bara Handi looks a little shady from outside; it serves delicious varieties of kebab and other tandooris.
 Azad Restaurant & Corporate Sweets, Zaveriwad is a place for sweet and snacks, but also serves vegetarian meals.